mad88802/Multi-Incident-Detection/README.md

 We fine-tuned **YOLOv11** separately on each of the three datasets above, producing one specialized model per hazard type.
 This gives each module its own optimized weights rather than a single general-purpose detector.

 Place the trained weights in the `backend/` folder before starting the server (e.g. `best.pt` for the fire module).
 The home page status pill turns **green** when the fire model is loaded and available.

 ---

+## AI Copilot (Chatbot)

+VisionAI includes a floating **🤖 Copilot** chatbot (bottom-right corner of the UI) that lets you ask questions about the system, YOLO/computer vision, and safety protocols in natural language.

+The chatbot is powered by the **[Groq API](https://console.groq.com)** (OpenAI-compatible, running open-weight models such as `llama-3.3-70b-versatile`) and is called directly from the browser — no backend changes are required to use it.

+### Setup

+1. Create a free account at **https://console.groq.com**.
+2. Go to **API Keys** and generate a new key.
+3. In the app, click the **🤖 Copilot** button, then the **⚙️** gear icon in the panel header.
+4. Paste your Groq API key and click **Save**.

+The key is stored in the browser's `localStorage` (`visionai_groq_api_key`) and sent directly to Groq's API on each message — it is never sent to or stored by the Flask backend.

+> ⚠️ **Security note:** because the key lives in the browser, it is visible to anyone with access to that browser's developer tools.
+This is fine for local/personal use or demos.
+For a public deployment, proxy the Groq calls through a backend route instead so the key stays server-side.

+Once a key is set, the panel status switches to **🟢 Groq Chatbot Mode** and you can chat freely.
+Without a key, the Copilot will prompt you to add one before answering.

+---